lokesh-coder/lesyjs/README.md

 - #### Even more

-To learn about global configuration, validators, testbed, performance [https://lesyjs.io/docs/get-started/overview](check the documentation more)
+  To learn about global configuration, validators, testbed, performance [check the documentation more](https://lesyjs.io/docs/get-started/overview)

 <br/> <br/>